Veterinary Nursing

 Description of the field

-The field veterinary nursing encompasses subjects such as the veterinary nursing science, rehabilitation and prevention and control of infections.
-Veterinary nursing science is defined as the science that creates knowledge concerning relationships and measures to promote the patient's development towards good physical and mental health.
-By doing so, good health is seen as something more than the absence of illness and can be related to the feeling of well-being.
-Veterinary nursing aims to promote the patient's health and well-being, measures to prevent poor health and to alleviate suffering, along with promoting a dignified conclusion of life.
-The veterinary nursing science is central for/within the exercise of veterinary nurse's professional activities.
+Animal care science is defined as the science that creates knowledge about relationships and actions to promote the patient's development towards physical and mental health.
+Thus, health is seen as more than the absence of disease and can be related to the feeling of well-being.

 Current research

-• Rehabilitation (validation of diagnostic methods and evaluation of treatment methods, generally oriented towards diagnostics and treatment of musculoskeletal problems and pain).
+Includes validation of diagnostic methods and evaluation of treatment methods.
+Especially those aimed at the diagnosis and treatment of musculoskeletal problems and pain.

 Research veterinary nursing